shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-app.md

 ## Introduction

-This guide outlines what a Toolkit app is, and covers how to create your own, and also explains some of the basics around app development.
+This guide outlines what a Toolkit app is, covers how to create one, and explains some basics around app development.
 Shotgun Pipeline Toolkit is not only a collection of apps and engines maintained by Shotgun Software, it is also a development platform that makes it easy to quickly build custom pipeline tools!

 - [What is a Toolkit app?](#what-is-a-toolkit-app)